ltwalt/Walts-World/content/home/experience.md

   Responsibilities include:

   * Talent acquisition
-  * Development and deployment of analytical solutions
+  * Strategic development and deployment of analytical solutions
   * Teaching courses in the applications of analytics applications and data visualization

   """